-Whether you organize a 5k or ultramarathon, putting on an event is a complicated undertaking.
-From lining up your race supplies to securing your race permits and recruiting volunteers, there's so much to do.
+Whether you organize a 5K or an ultramarathon, putting on an event is a complicated undertaking.
+From lining up your race supplies to securing your race permits, recruiting volunteers and marketing your race, there's so much to do.

-That's why we put together the definitive race director checklist to help you keep on top of all your to-dos before, during and after the race.
-Starting with....
+That's why we put together a detailed race director checklist to help you keep on top of all your to-dos before, during and after race day.

-Are you hosting a charity 5K on city streets?
+Are you going to be hosting a charity 5K on city streets?
 Is it a 5-mile trail run on private property?
-Is there a combination of kids races, the flagship race, and relays?
+Is there a combination of kids races, adult races, and relays?

-Think about the type of run you are trying to create and how the market will respond to it.
-Familiarize yourself with the races currently offered in your area and consider how yours will complement the schedule or stand out as a new offering.
+Think about the type of race you are trying to create and how the market might receive it.
+Familiarize yourself with the races currently offered in your area and consider how yours will complement the local race calendar or stand out as a new offering.